Headless agents with the default import

 MCP tools

-connectMcpServer works the same from the Lite SDK — just don't forget to close() the connection in a finally:
+connectMcpServer works the same from the bare @fabric-harness/sdk import — just don't forget to close() the connection in a finally:

 const github = await connectMcpServer('github', {